act-now-coalition/covid-act-now-website/README.md

 * What are my menu of interventions, and how will they address the spread of COVID-19?

 ## Comments, questions, or want to get involved?
-If you have time to give us feedback or access to this expertise, have questions, or otherwise want to get involved, please email us info@covidactnow.org
+If you have time to give us feedback, have questions, or otherwise want to get involved, please email us info@covidactnow.org

 ## Already involved?
 Check out the frontend